JoshuaHavilandCurtis/Vue-Booking-Portal/README.md

 # Booking portal

-The default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.
+Default copyright laws apply, https://joshuacurtis.co.uk retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.

 ## Recommended IDE Setup